Covene/MerakiNewClientAlert-Covene/README.md

 ## Script
 For more detailed instructions, see the two blog posts at [Covene.com](https://covene.com/gather-network-clients-pt-1/).
 This will help setup Python, your virtual environment, and getting the required data and files.

-This script will utilize the Meraki API to pull network client data, store it in a .JSON file, then sorts the data to find clients that have a first connected date that matches todays date.
+This script will utilize the Meraki API to pull network client data, then sorts the data to find clients that have a first connected date that matches todays date.
 It then will create a .csv file and add entries to the file each time a new client connects to the network.
 The script checks if the new clients csv file has increased in size (aka a new client was found), and if so it utilizes Microsoft Azure to send an email notifying you that a new client was detected.
 It attaches the updated .csv file.

 ## Assumptions

 - Email Integration setup with Microsoft Azure.